openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 CPC members may request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.

+### Removing obsolete content

+The CPC aims to keep this repository up to date and void of obsolte information.
+The default is therefore to remove obsolete information.
+It is always possible to open a pull request to re-include deleted information.
+Please explain the rationale for doing so in that case, and please make sure such information is clearly labeled as obsolete.

+In order to make it easier to search for deleted information in the website, it is recommended to pay particular attention to commit messages when deleting content.
+In particular, note what content is being removed and why.

 [cpc repo]: https://github.com/openjs-foundation/cross-project-council
 [CPC charter section 5]: ../CPC-CHARTER.md#section-5-responsibilities-and-expectations-of-the-cpc
 [cpc charter decision making]: ../CPC-CHARTER.md#section-9-decision-making